Juggernaut93/AOE2HDRSG/README.md

   - en.txt
   - ...
 Then you must delete the old `res/strings.pkl` file and run the script as usual.
 The tool will automatically generate the new pkl file.

+## License
+Until I choose a proper license, you can basically use this code non-commercially wherever you want citing the original source (i.e. this repository).
+Contact me before any usage, just because I want to know if this script was useful to anyone :D